robmarkcole/HASS-Machinebox-Classificationbox/bird_project/README.md

     source:
       - entity_id: camera.dummy
 ```
-With the long `scan_interval` I am ensuring that image classification will only be performed when I trigger it using the `image_processing.scan` service described later.
-Next I configure the camera which will have the entity_id `camera.dummy`.
+Not that by default the image will be classified every 10 seconds, but with the long `scan_interval` I am ensuring that image classification will only be performed when I trigger it using the `image_processing.scan` service described later.
+Note that the source is `camera.dummy`, which will be the motion triggered image.

 ##### Tying it all together
-Now that image capture is configured, and Classificationbox is available to use, we must link them together using a series of simple automations.
-Currently Home-Assistant has no knowledge of when the Motion addon captures an image, so I use the [folder_watcher component](https://www.home-assistant.io/components/folder_watcher/) to detect when new time-stamped images are saved in the `/share/motion` directory:
+Now that image capture is configured and Classificationbox is available to use, we must link them together using a series of simple automations in Home-Assistant.
+Currently Home-Assistant has no knowledge of when the addon captures a motion triggered image, so I use the [folder_watcher component](https://www.home-assistant.io/components/folder_watcher/) to alert Home-Assistant to new timestamped images in the `/share/motion` directory:

 ```yaml
 folder_watcher: